What is Heuristic Evaluation? An Essential Guide

 5. Evaluate Independently

-The purpose of getting the review from multiple members is to get diverse perspectives to achieve maximum efficacy.
+The purpose of obtaining reviews from multiple members is to gather diverse perspectives to achieve maximum efficacy.
 Each team member should evaluate the interface independently to avoid bias.
 Familiarize yourself with the product and then look for design elements that violate the chosen heuristics.

 6. Identify Issues and Prioritize